kahhian/keiis/README.md

 Work in progress

-#### 1. Install ffmepg through the first link, follow the steps in the second link:
+#### 1. Install ffmepg through the first link, then follow the steps in the second link:
 ```
 https://ffmpeg.org/download.html
 ```